jack-valko/Zabbix-Meraki-Discovery/README.md

 ## What's new
 * Now discovers MX250 gateways
+* Alerts if a Meraki device hasn't checked into the API for over 5 minutes

 ## What's inside
 The xml contains three objects, a Cloud Template (*Meraki Cloud Service*), a Device Template (*Meraki Device*), and a Host (*Meraki Cloud*).